ErpNetDocs/info/information/erp-net-id/following-best-practices-for-your-erp-net-id-account.md

 Before creating your **@@name ID account**, choose your email address carefully.

-> **Important**
+> [!Note]
 > We recommend using your official individual email address within your organization.

 Your email address helps identify your account **across @@name services**.

 Use an inbox you can access and manage.
 This helps you receive confirmation messages, access notifications, and account-related communication.

 Your **@@name ID account** is intended to represent you personally, so make sure to use an email address that clearly belongs to you as an individual user.